-[Section I.] Be it enacted by the Honorable James Hamilton, Esquire, Lieutenant-Governor under the Honorable Thomas Penn and Richard Penn, Esquires, true and absolute Proprietaries of the Province of Pennsylvania and the counties of Newcastle, Kent and Sussex upon Delaware, by and with the advice and consent of the representatives of the freemen of the said

-Province in General Assembly met, and by the authority of the same, That it shall and may be lawful for William Callender, Jonathan Zane, Thomas Crosby, Joshua Fisher, Hugh Roberts and Philip Syng, gentlemen, who are hereby styled wardens, or the greater number of them, as soon as conveniently they can after the publication of this act, and having qualified themselves as is hereinafter directed, to meet together at the courthouse of the said city, and for those who in pursuance of this act shall succeed them in the said trust in like manner to meet together annually on the tenth day of October, and then and there or at such other times and places as they the said wardens shall appoint, to erect, put up and fix a sufficient and convenient number of lamps in such parts and places of the said city as to them shall seem meet and expedient, and to contract with any person or persons for the lighting, trimming, snuffing, supplying, maintaining and repairing them; and shall likewise order, appoint, hire and employ what number of watchmen they shall judge necessary and proper from the time of their first meeting together, as aforesaid after the publication of this act until the tenth day of October next and from and after that day annually for one whole year, and shall then and there direct and order what wages shall be given them; and if any of the said watchmen so by them hired and appointed shall happen to die within the time for which they were appointed or shall be negligent in his or their duty or shall be guilty of any misbehavior, it shall and may be lawful for the wardens aforesaid or a majority of them at any intermediate time of the year to remove any of the said watchmen so appointed, and to hire, employ and appoint one or more person or persons fitly qualified in the room and stead of him or them so dying, neglecting his duty or misbehaving as aforesaid.
+Esquire, Lieutenant-Governor under the Honorable Thomas Penn and Richard Penn, Esquires, true and absolute Proprietaries of the Province of Pennsylvania and the counties of Newcastle, Kent and Sussex upon Delaware, by and with the advice and consent of the representatives of the freemen of the said Province in General Assembly met, and by the authority of the same, That it shall and may be lawful for Henry Harrison, Samuel Rhodes, George Okill, Joseph Morris, Daniel Roberdeau and William Fisher, gentlemen, who are hereby styled wardens, or the greater number of them, as soon as conveniently they can after the publication of this act, and having qualified themselves as is hereinafter-directed, to meet together at the court-house of the said city, and for those who in pursuance of this act shall succeed them in the said trust in like manner to meet together annually on the tenth day of October, and then and there or at such other times and places as they the said wardens shall appoint, to maintain, preserve and take care of the lamps already erected, put up and fixed, and to erect, put up and fix any additional number of lamps in such parts and places of the said city as to them shall seem meet and expedient, and to contract with any person or persons for the lighting, trimming, snuffing, supplying, maintaining and repairing them; and shall likewise order, appoint, hire and employ what number of watchmen they shall judge necessary and proper, from the time of their first meeting together as aforesaid after the publication of this act until the tenth day of October next, and from and after that day. annually for one whole year, and shall then and there direct and order what wages shall be given them; and if any of the said watchmen so by them hired and appointed shall happen to die within the time for which they were appointed, or shall be negligent in his or their duty or he guilty of any misbehavior, it shall and may be lawful for the wardens aforesaid or a majority of them at any intermediate time of the year to remove any of the said watchmen so appointed, and to employ, hire and appoint one or more person or persons fitly qualified in the room and stead of him or them so dying, neglecting his duty or misbehaving as aforesaid.

 [Section II.]
-And be it further enacted by the authority aforesaid, That the mayor, recorder and four aldermen of the said city, together with the wardens now or hereafter to be appointed or elected by virtue of this act, or a majority of the whole, shall, as soon as conveniently they can, direct and set down in writing at what stands it is fit for the said watchmen to be placed, how often they shall go their rounds; and also appoint the rounds each watchmen is to go and order what number of [the] constables of the said city shall watch each night; and shall from time to time make such further and other orders and regulations for the better government of the said constables and watchmen as the nature of each particular service shall seem to them to require.
+And be it further enacted by the authority

+aforesaid, That the mayor, recorder and four aldermen of the said city, together with the wardens now or hereafter to be appointed or elected by virtue of this act or a majority of the whole, shall, as soon as conveniently they can, direct and set down in writing at what stands it is fit for the said watchmen to be placed, how often they shall go their rounds, and also appoint the rounds each watchman is to go; and order what number of the constables of the said city shall watch each night; and shall from time to time make such further and other orders and regulations for the better government of the said constables and watchmen as the nature of each particular service shall seem to them to require.